Skip to main content

 Oregon Local Budget Law (ORS Chapter 294) requires Oregon counties to publish category-level totals in their adopted budgets -- Personnel Services, Materials & Services, Capital Outlay, Debt Service, Contingencies, and so on -- broken down by fund and department.
 It does not require those documents to disclose who the county paid, line by line, at the vendor level.

-Every one of Union County's approved budget PDFs from FY 2018-19 through FY 2025-26 follows that standard format.
-The documents contain aggregate category totals (for example, the FY 2024-25 budget shows Materials & Services of $21,945,029 across all funds) but no line items named "Legal Services," "County Counsel," "Outside Counsel," "Auditor," or "Professional Services" with a dollar figure attached to a specific vendor.
+Union County's approved budget PDFs through FY 2026-27 follow that standard format.
+They contain aggregate fund, department, and category totals (for example, the FY 2024-25 book shows Materials & Services of $21,945,029 across all funds).
+Some books do use broad labels such as "DA - Legal Services," but none of the reviewed books names Baum Smith or attaches a disbursement to that vendor.

 This is the normal format of an Oregon county budget.
 It is not, by itself, evidence of concealment.
 What it does mean is that a member of the public reading the approved budget PDF cannot see which vendors actually received the county's money, in what amounts, without filing a separate public- records request for the Treasurer's vendor warrant register or the Schedule of Expenditures from the Annual Financial Report.